stimms/Blog/blog/source/_posts/setting-up-a-phonegap-development-environment.md

 There's probably already a zillion posts out there about how to set up a PhoneGap development environment on OSX.
 I wanted my own because I did it once and now I've forgotten how.
 Typical idiot thing to do.

 First download the Android Development Tools from [here](http://developer.android.com/sdk/index.html#download).
-There are some [installation instructions](http://developer.android.com/sdk/installing/bundle.html) but they basically amount to â€œrun unzipâ€.
+There are some [installation instructions](http://developer.android.com/sdk/installing/bundle.html) but they basically amount to "run unzip".
 This bundle include eclipse and a swack of Androidy stuff.
 I moved the contents to a Tools directory, because that's how I roll.

 In to that directory I also put the latest version of phone gap.
 At the time of writing that was 2.6.0.